What you need to know about the effects of cyberbullying on teens

 it can be anonymous

-It’s hard for people to escape bullying, especially if they use technology in their everyday lives.
-It’s suggested that young people can be more likely to bully someone online than they would in real-life, as they feel less accountable for their actions due to the nature of the online world.
+It’s hard for people to escape cyberbullying, especially if they use technology in their everyday lives.
+Young people may be more likely to bully someone online than they would in real life, because the consequences of their actions aren't always immediately visible.

 The effects of cyberbullying on teenagers can range from: